rishavray/scholarly/README.md

      'url_picture': 'https://scholar.google.com/citations?view_op=medium_photo&user=4arkOLcAAAAJ'}
 ```

 * `search_pubs_query` -- Search for articles/publications and return generator of Publication objects.
+The bibref attribute contains the Bibtex entry for the particular publication.

 ```python
     >>> search_query = scholarly.search_pubs_query('Perception of physical stability and center of mass of 3D objects')